-Staff Comment: There are no direct impacts to the wetland or stream proposed.
-The home will require a 50% and 25% reduction in buffers but will still be located more than 90 feet from the edge of the buffer.
-The location of the existing septic system within the wetland buffer is not expected to have substantial adverse impacts.
-A wetland report was prepared that includes wetland buffer averaging and native plantings including 110 new conifer and deciduous shrubs.
+Staff Comment: There are no direct impacts to the wetland proposed.
+The home will require a 25% reduction in buffer with but will still be located more than 90 feet from the edge of the buffer.
+The placement of the septic system within the wetland buffer is not expected to have substantial adverse impacts.
+A wetland report was prepared that includes wetland buffer averaging and native plantings including 100 new conifer seedlings.